 One note is you will pay a lot more by having the dealer roll the extended warranty into your car payments.
 For example, a $2,000 plan will end up costing as much as $2,800 because of the interest.
 Most warranty companies and agents offer 0% interest financing.

 Insurance companies and credit unions typically offer limited coverage plans from third parties.
 They will also offer to bundle them with your loan or insurance payment.
 Do the math and make sure they are not tacking on interest or additional fees.

 To find companies offering warranties do a Google, Bing or Yahoo search for “extended auto warranty companies”.
-However be aware a lot of rather questionable companies will also be listed.
+However be aware there will be a lot of rather questionable companies listed.
 You can also view a list of the top rated companies here: Top Rated Auto Warranty Companies

 Where Not to Buy an Extended Warranty

 The number one place not to buy a warranty is from a marketing company.
 There are hundreds of marketing companies selling warranties.
 These are call centers and generally have rather questionable coverage plans.
 Their number one job is to sell you any plan they can and get your credit card.

 There are a few red flags that will tell you you’re dealing with a marketing company:

 1) Do they ask for your phone number on their website?